-Amidst early difficulties producing the new Eisenhower Dollars on copper nickel clad planchets, the US Mint had created three different reverse designs.
-The Type 1 design, prepared in low relief, was used for coins produced during the first year of issue.
-The Type 2 design had a high relief design and was used for the 40% silver Eisenhower Dollars struck in 1972.
-The Type 3 design was created after more resilient die steel became available, allowing the copper nickel clad coins to be struck in higher relief.
+Amidst early difficulties producing Eisenhower Dollars on copper-nickel clad planchets, the United States Mint created three different reverse designs.
+The Type 1 design, prepared in low relief, was used for coins struck during the first year of issue.
+The Type 2 had a high relief design and was used for the 40% silver Eisenhower Dollars struck in 1972.
+The Type 3 was created after more resilient die steel became available, allowing the copper-nickel clad coins to be struck in higher relief.

 The varieties can most easily be attributed based on differences in the appearance of the Earth pictured in the background of the reverse design.

 Type 1 (Buy on eBay) can be identified by the three islands, which appear to the right of Florida.
 The design also has some flatness at the 9 o’clock to 11 o’clock area of the Earth.

 This design had overall low relief and was used for all business strike coins issued in 1971.
 The 1972-D Eisenhower Dollars used this reverse type throughout the year.
 In 1972, the Philadelphia Mint used this reverse at the beginning of the year.